by

 Ethan Colon, a senior philosophy major, criticized the decision.

 “The direction that our legislature and our university’s ruling bodies are moving in is frightening for the prospects of the liberal arts,” Colon said.
-“I’m worried about what the future will look like for students interested in philosophy, languages, literatures and other non-stem or business fields.
-What does it say about UNCA, that there is such disparity in the care allotted to stem versus the humanities?”
+“I’m worried about what the future will look like for students interested in philosophy, languages, literature and other non-STEM or business fields.
+What does it say about UNCA that there is such disparity in the care allotted to STEM versus the humanities?”

 The Watchdog reached out to several professors in the affected departments but did not hear back before publication.